Agoric/documentation/main/ertp/ERTP-Introduction.md

 ERTP purse objects have a `deposit` message which takes a payment object as its argument.
-It first checks that the payment object is genuine and the same assay type as the purse takes (after all, quatloos are a very unstable asset, so you don't want to swap your very stable simoleans for them).
+It first checks that the payment object is genuine and the same asset type as the purse (after all, quatloos are a very unstable asset, so you don't want to swap your very stable simoleans for them).